tc39/proposal-math-sum/README.md

 Champions: Kevin Gibbons

-This proposal is at stage 2.7 of [the TC39 process](https://tc39.es/process-document/): the proposal is approved in principle and now requires tests.
+This proposal is at stage 2.7 of [the TC39 process](https://tc39.es/process-document/): the proposal is approved in principle.
+[Tests have been written](https://github.com/tc39/test262/pull/4049); the next step is to get committee approval that the tests are adequate, at which point it will be ready for implementations (stage 3).

 ## Motivation